 They’ve got a rota of mates who are coming along to help them with the job, but you’re expecting experienced professionals or apprentices who are being trained up to do a good job.
 Subbies who are casually drafted in for the day to do the main contractor a favour may not know their footings from a hole in the ground.
 If in doubt about who’s on site, ask.

-9. Their timekeeping is poor
+9. A cowboy builder's timekeeping is poor

 It is not unusual for builders to juggle multiple jobs, but if your hired professional is disappearing for hours or days at a time – saying they’re going to be a few minutes and then don’t turn up until lunchtime, or they are constantly knocking off early – be wary.
 Question whether this is the start of a pattern that ends in them never turning up again and your new extension left only half-done.

-10. They keep finding extra jobs
+10. A cowboy builder keeps finding extra jobs

 Unexpected problems can happen, that is what contingency budgets are for, but be suspicious if your builder keeps coming to you with extra issues and offers to fix as a favour while they are on site… for a fee.
 This could not only stretch your patience too far, but your budget, too.

-11. Workmanship is shoddy
+11. A cowboy builder's workmanship is shoddy

 Nails sticking out everywhere?
 Doors and gates hung the wrong way?
 Screws missing and an untidy site?
 You don’t want to spend time mending work you’ve paid to have done, so regular checks on progress and the quality of work are essential.
 If something isn’t quite right, ask the builder to fix it.

-12. They have a reckless disregard for health and safety
+13. A cowboy builder has a reckless disregard for health and safety

 A cavalier approach and lack of any suitable precautions could lead to a risk of injury to them or you.
 And as the homeowner, you could be liable for anyone who injures them themselves while working on your home.
 You might also question what else they don’t know when it comes to best building practices.